How to Change Roller Skate Wheels? – Guide for All Skaters

 Position the wheels in front of the axle and make sure that its flat part is not facing you.
 The part with the beveled portion should be the one facing upward.
 Slide the wheels through the axle on your quads or into the frame of the skates on your inlines.

-Step 4: Secure The Wheels
+Step 4: Secure the Wheels

 how-to-change-roller-skate-wheels-and-bearings